stackgl/shader-school/exercises/vert-1/README.md

 ## Vertex shaders

 Vertex shaders control how geometry is rendered in WebGL, and are executed on the GPU before fragment shaders.
-A vertex in OpenGL is one of the corners of a primitive.
-Primitives in OpenGL are simplices of dimension < 3, and are called:
+A vertex in WebGL is one of the corners of a primitive.
+Primitives in WebGL are simplices of dimension < 3, and are called:

 * Points - 1 vertex
 * Lines - 2 vertices